 A Letter from the UTC Co-Chairs

-Dear WIU Community:
+Dear WIU Community,

+Suggestions and ideas for future themes are always welcome.
+Please contact either of us with further questions.
 We look forward to your participation with the University Theme.

 Professor of Anthropology, Sociology & Anthropology

 Michelle Janisz, Ph.D.